RDCbum/RH_demo/docs/core/RH_CLOSURE_CHECKLIST.md

 ## Remaining requirements

-Two alternative bridges are maintained.
-The fixed-window route is the main gate-driven path; the Buchstab route is experimental and paper-driven.
+Two bridges are maintained.
+The fixed-window route is the primary gate-driven path; the Buchstab route is an alternative and paper-driven.

 ## Main route (fixed-window)